 This article shows that organised youth mobility programmes from West Germany to Israel in the late 1950s and 1960s were a testing ground for the internationalist visions of federal state institutions, diverse organisers and various young visitors.
-Such programmes largely helped reproduce an uneven internationalism, which prioritised contact between West Germans and Israeli Jews, while sidelining Arabs living in Israel and stereotyping them through an Orientalist lens.
+Such programmes largely helped reproduce an uneven internationalism, which prioritised contact between West Germans and Israeli Jews, while side-lining Arabs living in Israel and stereotyping them through an Orientalist lens.
 However, the way in which West German subjects framed such programmes was far from fixed.
-Shifting Cold War dynamics led Christian Democratic youth organisations in particular to develop contacts with Arabs in the Middle East even before the Six-Day War of 1967.
-Moreover, some participants began to think, albeit in a fragmented manner, about the context in which the Holocaust had emerged or about individual guilt.
+Some participants began to think, albeit in a fragmented manner, about the context in which the Holocaust had emerged or about individual guilt.
+Moreover, shifting Cold War dynamics led Christian Democratic youth organisations in particular to develop contacts with Arabs in the Middle East even before the Six-Day War of 1967.
 The article adds to the emerging literature on internationalism, which explores both its benevolent aspects and its blind spots.
 Moreover, in studying a broad array of youth subjects - including the secular left, Protestant youth and young Christian Democrats - the article helps enrich the study of internationalism and youth in West Germany both in relation to and beyond the New Left.